rmsrosa/random_notes/docs/src/generative/2d_FD_score_matching.md

-# Score-matching a two-dimensional Gaussian mixture model
+# Finite-difference score-matching of a two-dimensional Gaussian mixture model

 ## Introduction

-Here, we modify the previous score-matching example to fit a two-dimensional model.
+Here, we modify the previous finite-difference score-matching example to fit a two-dimensional model.

 ## Julia language setup